Hotmoka/hotmoka/tutorial/Takamaka.md

 Hotmoka nodes allow one to mix transactions signed with distinct algorithms.
-For instance, one could use ed25519 as default algorithm, for all transactions signed by instances of `ExternallyOwnedAccount`s, with the exception of those transactions that are signed by specific subclasses, such as `ExternallyOwnedAccountQTESLA` (see Figure 7).
+For instance, one could use ed25519 as default algorithm, for all transactions signed by instances of `ExternallyOwnedAccount`s, with the exception of those transactions that are signed by instances of `AccountQTESLA`, such as `ExternallyOwnedAccountQTESLA`, or of `AccountSHA256DSA`, such as `ExternallOwnedAccountSHA256DSA` (see Figure 7).
-Namely, if the caller of a transaction is an `ExternallyOwnedAccountQTESLA`, then the request of the transaction is always the qtesla algorithm, in practice overriding the default algorithm for the node.
+Namely, if the caller of a transaction is an `AccountQTESLA`, then the request of the transaction will always be signed with the qtesla algorithm.
+If the caller of a transaction is an `AccountSHA256DSA`, then the request of the transaction will always be signed with the sha256dsa algorithm.
+If the caller of a transaction is an `AccountED25519`, then the request of the transaction will always be signed with the ed25519 algorithm.
+In practice, this allows specific transactions to override the default signature algorithm for the node.

 For instance, let us write some code that starts a node that uses the default ed25519 signature algorithm,